Wednesday’s ‘Bold And The Beautiful’ Spoilers: Flo Fires Back At Ridge

-Bold and the Beautiful spoilers for Wednesday, September 4 reveals that Ridge Forrester (Thorsten Kaye) will be taken aback when someone puts him in his place.
+Bold and the Beautiful spoilers for Wednesday, September 4 reveal that Ridge Forrester (Thorsten Kaye) will be taken aback when someone puts him in his place.
 Ridge will be stunned when Florence Fulton (Katrina Bowden) blasts him after he fires off at her.

 Ridge will pay a visit to Flo who is currently in jail, per Highlight Hollywood.
 However, this is not a sympathy visit.
 Ridge wants some answers.
 He feels that Flo has hurt his family in the worst way possible and he wants to make her pay.